Breaking News | NSCDC Intercepts Truckload Of Crude Oil, Arrests 4 Suspects In Imo

 He assured Imo residents that the command would continue to collaborate with other security agencies to ensure their safety.

 “I came here barely three weeks ago and a lot has happened between then and now.
 Last night, we intercepted a truck laden with crude oil and arrested four suspects.
-Investigation is ongoing.
+The investigation is ongoing.

 The NSCDC boss called on the residents to avail the command of more information on the whereabouts of vandals and to go about their lawful activities without fear of harassment.